decentralized-identity/didcomm-messaging/docs/spec-files/encryption.md

 The envelope packing process MUST set the `skid` header with value `did:example:123456789abcdefghi#keys-1` in the envelope's protected headers and fetch the underlying key to execute ECDH-1PU key derivation for content key wrapping.

-Assuming she also has Bob's DID document which happens to include the following `KeyAgreement` section:
+Assuming she also has Bob's DID document which happens to include the following `keyAgreement` section:

 ```jsonc
 {